-In a large pot heat 2 tbsp oil.
+In the instpot heat 2 tbsp oil.
 Add onions, ginger, and garlic and sauté until tender.
 Add all the spices – garam masala, coriander powder, chili powder, turmeric powder and mix into the onions and garlic.
 The aroma of the spices will get released at this time, sauté spices for 5 seconds.

 When the instapot signals chole is ready, wait for the pressure to release and the instapot reads lo or off.
 Chole is ready.
 Mash few of the chickpeas to thicken the dish if needed.
 Add chopped cilantro and serve with extra raw onions with tortillas, rice, or quinoa.